 Ron Bruner, Editor, Discernment: Theology and the Practice of Ministry, Convener

 - Nicole Hunt, Emmanuel Christian Seminary at Milligan University, “Determined Hope: Building Racial Unity between Two Local Churches.”

 - Scott Laird, Harding School of Theology, “An Adaptive Change Project in Developing Leaders.”

 - Jordan Tatum, Bethel Seminary, “Best Practices for a Multi-Ethnic Merger in Churches of Christ.”

-- Michael Sweeney, Emmanuel Christian Seminary at Milligan University, Respondent
+- Michael L. Sweeney, Emmanuel Christian Seminary at Milligan University, Respondent